nils-braun/codehub/README.md

     <img src="./assets/animation.gif">
 </a>

-This repository contains a guide on how to deploy a multi-tenant Visual Studio Code installation on your k8s cluster by stitching together two very nice projects:
+This repository contains a guide on how to deploy a multi-user full-blown IDE (Visual Studio Code) installation on your k8s cluster (e.g. in the public cloud) by glueing together two very nice projects:

 * [Zero to Jupyterhub](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html): a guide (and helm charts) for deploying jupyterhub to k8s.
 Jupyterhub is a multi-tenancy installation for managing [jupyter notebooks](https://jupyter.org/).
 * [code-server](https://github.com/cdr/code-server), an open-source ready-to-use VS Code installation (and docker image).